Fresh Resources for Web Designers and Developers (March 2019)

 Otter Blocks

 Also, a collection of Gutenberg Blocks such as the “Google Maps Block” to insert a map, “Our Service Block” to insert a list of services with a button in a grid view, and “Testimonials Area Block” to insert a list of testimonials.
-Otter Block is a collection of Gutenberg Blocks that businesses and theme developer would appreciate.
+Otter Block is a collection of Gutenberg Blocks that businesses and theme developers would appreciate.

 Advanced Gutenberg Blocks

-This plugin comes with a handful of advanced Blocks to enrich your content such as the auto-generated table of contents, “Giphy Blocks” to include GIF image from Giphy.com, “Unsplash Block” to insert images from Unsplash.com, “Banner Ad Block”, WooCommerce “Add-to-Cart Button Block”, and a lot more.
+This plugin comes with a handful of advanced Blocks to enrich your content such as the auto-generated table of contents, “Giphy Blocks” to include GIF images from Giphy.com, “Unsplash Block” to insert images from Unsplash.com, “Banner Ad Block”, WooCommerce “Add-to-Cart Button Block”, and a lot more.

 Block Lab